-Discount Rate - The discount rate used to measure the total pension liability was 7.55 percent.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate of 3.00 percent and that employer contributions will be made at the rate set in the Board's Funding Policy (currently 7.40 percent).
+Discount Rate - The discount rate used to measure the total pension liability was 7.00 percent.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate of 3.00 percent and that employer contribution rate will be increased to 8.40 percent beginning July 1, 2024.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability.

 Plan Description.
 The Supplemental Legislative Retirement Plan (SLRP) is a single-employer defined benefit plan administered by the Public Employees' Retirement System.
 Membership in SLRP is composed of all elected members of the State Legislature and the President of the Senate.
 This plan is designed to supplement the provisions of PERS.
 Those serving when SLRP became effective July 1, 1989, had 30 days to waive membership in SLRP.
 Those elected after July 1, 1989, automatically become members of SLRP.
 Members and employers are statutorily required to contribute certain percentages of salaries and wages as specified by the Board of Trustees.
-Current rates are 7.40 percent for employer contributions and 3.00 percent for members, which is supplemental to the 15.75 percent employer contribution rate and 9.00 percent member contribution rate required by PERS.
-SLRP employers contributed \$604 thousand and members contributed \$245 thousand for fiscal year 2021.
+Current rates are 7.40 percent for employer contributions and 3.00 percent for members, which is supplemental to the 17.40 percent employer contribution rate and 9.00 percent member contribution rate required by PERS.
+SLRP employers contributed \$629 thousand and members contributed \$255 thousand for fiscal year 2023.